 One e-cig piece I haven't explained yet is the passthrough, known by many as a "PT."
-It's not really a battery, but can be a life saver when driving or when all of your batts are charging.
+It's not really a battery, but can be a lifesaver when driving or when all of your batts are charging.
 It comes in both auto and manual versions, but requires an external power source to run, namely a USB port.
 Unlike batteries that start at 4.1 volts depending on the model, PTs run at 5 volts constantly.
 That is as long as they are hooked up to a proper power source.
 This is where the wall and car adapters come into play.

 The standard output on a USB 2.0 port is 500 ma, and on a USB 3.0 port is 900 ma.
 There are ones that run higher, but it all depends on the motherboard manufacturer of your computer.
 The problem is running a PT with a WOW carto at 2.3 ohms will require 2.17 amps (2170 ma).
-That's not only a strain on your motherboard, but also the 5 volt rail on your power supply.
+That's not only a strain on your motherboard but also the 5 volt rail on your power supply.
 Although extremely rare, this can lead to burning out a USB port on your computer, to complete system failure.
 I suggest using a USB adapter, rather than your computer to run a PT.
-In order to run a PT properly you need a USB adapter that provides at least 5 volts/2 a output.
+In order to run a PT properly, you need a USB adapter that provides at least 5 volts/2 an output.
 Luckily, V4L sells both.

-plugs into the cigarette lighter port of your car, and converts the 12 volt powered supplied into 5 volts.
+plugs into the cigarette lighter port of your car, and converts the 12-volt powered supplied into 5 volts.
 It's rated for 2000 ma (2 a) but in all my tests actually provides up to 2.3 a of current.
 This gives you plenty of headroom for either WOW cartos or CoolCart cartos.

-The V4L Wall Adapter is rated for 5.1 v/2/1 a and is built to UL standards.
+is rated for 5.1 v/2/1 a and is built to UL standards.
 Just like the car adapter, it too provides higher than it's rating.
 In the ones I've tested, they provide up to 2.4 a of current.

 The PT has a few drawbacks to keep in mind.
 Because it requires an external power source, it is not portable.
 The higher voltage means you have a higher chance of burning a carto if it goes dry.
 A lot of people will suggest using CoolCarts for this very reason.
-Their higher ohms and slightly higher fill-capacity decreases your chance of burning a carto.
+Their higher ohms and slightly higher fill-capacity decrease your chance of burning a carto.
 Personally, I use WOW cartos on my PT (and everything else), but again personal preference will come into play like so many things with vaping.
 Still, there's nothing quite like vaping at 5 volts.

-"Even Though I Nothing Learned, With Strength I Burned." - Emperor
+"Even Though I Nothing Learned, With Strength, I Burned." - Emperor